 - Location: Indiana

-Plate Surrender in IndianaCompare Car Insurance Rates in 3 Easy Steps
+Plate Surrender in IndianaCompare Car Insurance Rates in 3 Steps

 You are not required to surrender your Indiana license plates.
 This applies to all scenarios including moving out of state and selling your vehicle.
 Read on for the full scoop.

-After establishing residency in Indiana, you have 60 days to register your car at any Bureau of Management (BMV) office.
+After establishing residency in Indiana, register your car at any Bureau of Management (BMV) office.
 Depending on your previous state’s policies, surrendering your old plates may be required.
 Contact your former state’s DMV office to be sure.

 Before visiting your local BMV office to register your vehicle, give some thought to your license plate design.
 You can opt for a standard plate, at no extra cost, or choose from a variety of specialized plates.